shrutisankolli/Final-project/README.md

 1. Shruti S. Sankolli
 2. Shraddha Machchhar
 3. Sayali Tamble

-(Note: Don't put your email addresses here (which is public).
-If a student wants their NAME hidden as well, due to optional FERPA regulations, they can be listed purely by their GitHub ID).

 # Monte Carlo Simulation Scenario & Purpose:
 This involves predicting whether we can get profit/positive returns by investing in stocks.